 Meet Our Farmer Training Students

 Rodale Institute is training the next generation of regenerative organic farmers through our RIFT and Veteran Farmer Training programs.
-Meet our 2024 cohort below!
+Meet current and past students below!

 Read our students’ bios to learn more about their passion for regenerative organic agriculture.
 Reach out to them through their listed contact information to connect one-on-one!